isi-nlp/uroman/README.md

 ### Other features
  * Web interface: http://www.isi.edu/~ulf/uroman.html
  * Vowelization is provided when locally computable, e.g. for many South Asian languages and Tibetan.

 ### Limitations
- * This version of uroman assumes all CJK ideographs to be Mandarin (Chinese).
+ * The current version of uroman has a few limitations, some of which we plan to address in future versions.
-   This means that Japanese kanji are incorrectly romanized; however, Japanese hiragana and katakana are properly romanized.
+   For Japanese, *uroman* currently romanizes hiragana and katakana as expected, but kanji are interpreted as Chinese characters and romanized as such.
+   For Egyptian hieroglyphs, only single-sound phonetic characters and numbers are currently romanized.
+   For Linear B, only phonetic syllabic characters are romanized.
+   For some other extinct scripts such as cuneiform, no romanization is provided.
  * A romanizer is not a full transliterator.
 For example, this version of uroman does not vowelize text that lacks explicit vowelization such as normal text in Arabic and Hebrew (without diacritics/points).